Custom messages are user-defined messages that you can use to extend the set of

-need to use custom messages.
-To see a list of supported message types,
+to use custom messages.
+To see a list of supported message types, call

 To install custom message support, call

-roboticsAddons and follow the instructions for installation.
-Custom
+and follow the instructions in for installation in ROS Toolbox Interface for ROS Custom

 package.xml file and optional

-type definitions.
-You should also add all custom service type definitions
+your custom message type definitions.
+You should also add all custom service type

 srv folder.
 For example, the package